nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
 Hello!
-I am an Assistant Professor at the [Internanional Relations Department of the London School of Economics](https://www.lse.ac.uk/international-relations).
+I am an Assistant Professor at the [International Relations Department of the London School of Economics](https://www.lse.ac.uk/international-relations).
 I research topics at the intersection of business-government relations, extraterritorial governance, and economic statecraft.

 I received a PhD in [Government from Georgetown University](https://government.georgetown.edu/#) and was a postdoctoral fellow at Princeton University's [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) for the 2020-2021 academic year.
 Before graduate school, I studied Philosophy, Politics, and Economics at Brown University and worked as a Research Associate at Harvard Business School.